cakephp/docs/pt/orm/database-basics.rst

 init
     A list of queries that should be sent to the database server as when the connection is created.
-This option is only supported by MySQL, Postgres, and SQLServer at this time. log
+This option is only supported by MySQL, PostgreSQL, and SQLServer at this time. log
     Set to ``true`` to enable query logging.
 When enabled queries will be logged at a ``debug`` level with the ``queriesLog`` scope.